posmlab/lamsa-template-model/docs/README.md

   - A helper function for sensitive_axes.m, which calculates the gradient of a multi-dimensional function as a percent change of the input

 **lib**
 The lib subdirectory is where the majority of the code that actually runs the model is stored.
-The main files in this directory that you will use are:
+The main files in this directory are:
 + heatmap_demo.m
   + creates a 2D heatmap of the LaMSA system performance by iterating over component parameters; calls solve_model.m and get_metrics.m for each combination of component parameters
 + LaMSA_zone.m